Liouville quantum gravity as a mating of trees: Quantum surfaces

 which in turn correspond to

 and

 \end{remark}

-It is also natural to encode an $\alpha$-quantum wedge using a Bessel process $\wh{Y}$ so that the length of each excursion of $\wh{Y}$ from $0$ corresponds to a non-random constant times the $\gamma$-LQG mass of the corresponding bubble (rather than a conditional expectation).
+It will also be natural to encode an $\alpha$-quantum wedge using a Bessel process $\wh{Y}$ so that the length of each excursion of $\wh{Y}$ from $0$ corresponds to a (non-random) constant times the $\gamma$-LQG mass of the corresponding bubble (rather than a conditional expectation).
 We will now explain why this is possible and why the dimension of the Bessel process is the same as in~\eqref{eqn::wedge_bessel_dimension}.
+The rest of this subsection may be skipped on a first reading.

 \begin{proposition} Fix $\alpha \in (Q,Q+\tfrac{\gamma}{2})$ and suppose that $\CW$ is an $\alpha$-quantum wedge.
-There exists a Bessel process $\wh{Y}$ with dimension $\delta$ as in Definition~\ref{def::quantum_wedge} such that the ordered excursions of $\wh{Y}$ from $0$ are in correspondence with the ordered excursions of $Y$ from $0$ and the length of an excursion of the former is equal to the area of the surface which corresponds to the latter. \end{proposition}
+The law of the $\gamma$-LQG areas of the bubbles of $\CW$ coincides with the law of the lengths of the excursions from $0$ of a Bessel process of dimension $\delta$ with $\delta$ as in~\eqref{eqn::wedge_bessel_dimension}. \end{proposition}

 We will need two preparatory lemmas to prove Proposition~\ref{prop::actual_quantum_area}.
 We begin with the following basic observation about \ppp's.